blacklightpy/vaultofknowledge/The Difference between a King and a Commoner.md

 Remember how I once told you that Malayalam would soon be replaced by English, considering the way of progress?
 At the time, I didn't see the relevance of the languages.
 But now, even if no one else does it, I will single handedly preserve and make relevant all Dravidian and Devanagari scripts and languages.

+Caste is Jaathi, not Varna.
+Jaathi is part of the Samskrithi (culture), while Varna is one's inclination as per the constitution of their Guna-s.
+Now, there are people who argue that the Guna-s in one's body is inherited through their parents' genes.
+However this theory falls flat on its head when using either (1) verses from the Shruthi, or (2) empirical data, which is usually part of common sense.

+Firstly, the theory argues that a person (Sookshma Shareera) with so and so Vaasana-s (mental impressions by accumulated Guna-s) will only take birth (i.e. acquire a Sthoola Shareera) to a parent

+Braahmana whore

+There are other instances, where Karna was able to withstand the pain of being bitten by a scorpion, and seeing this Parashurama was able to infer that he was a Kshathriya.

+Neither do you know what Purusha is, neither do you know what God is.
+By God

 ---

 On secularism: